 How do I schedule follow-up appointments?

-Appointments are made with Patient Relations.
+Appointments are made with our front office staff.
 Please call (360) 647-0444 to schedule an appointment.

 When should I arrive?